Auditor: More than $4M stolen from Mississippi welfare funds

-JACKSON, Miss.
-(AP) - Mississippi’s state auditor said Thursday that investigators believe at least $4 million in federal welfare money was stolen by the former head of the state welfare agency and others in the nation’s poorest state.
+Mississippi’s state auditor said Thursday that investigators believe at least $4 million in federal welfare money was stolen by the former head of the state welfare agency and others in the nation’s poorest state.

-At least $48,000 of that paid for a luxury drug rehabilitation program for a former pro wrestler, according to indictments issued Wednesday, which also alleged a politically connected nonprofit administrator and her son took more than $4 million __ including more than $2 million invested in two Florida medical companies.
+At least $48,000 of that paid for a luxury drug rehabilitation program for a former pro wrestler, according to indictments issued Wednesday, which said a politically connected nonprofit administrator and her son took more than $4 million __ including more than $2 million invested in two Florida medical companies.

-Republican Auditor Shad White said his office is still seeking to determine the scope of the suspected public embezzlement, expanding its audit of the Department of Human Services to a wider time frame.
+Republican Auditor Shad White said his office is still seeking to determine the extent of the suspected public embezzlement, adding his office is expanding its audit of the Department of Human Services to a wider time frame.

 “This is a sprawling conspiracy,” White said.
 “We’re going to continue to look to find additional monies that have been lost or stolen.”